Yoav Gilad, PhD

 George joined the CRDW team in 2015.
-While he has handled requests from numerous departments, the majority of his work focuses on gastroenterology, hepatology, and inflammatory bowel disease.
+While he has handled requests from numerous departments, the majority of his work has focused on gastroenterology, hepatology, and inflammatory bowel disease.
 He recently co-authored a paper demonstrating an association between zinc deficiency and IBD flares.
 His experience also includes building Cognos reports to streamline clinical trial recruitment and datamarts to support ongoing research data collection.
 George has a bachelor’s degree in Biological Chemistry and a master’s in Computer Science from the University of Chicago.
 Prior to joining the CRI, he worked as research assistant in the Section of Gastroenterology, Hepatology and Nutrition.

 Healthcare Data Analyst – Comprehensive Cancer Center

 Sheryl is the liaison between the Comprehensive Cancer Center and the CRDW and works to ensure that high quality Cancer Registry data is available for research in the BSD.
 She is responsible for integrating Cancer Registry data into the CRDW and creating special quality and reporting projects, such as Cancer Program Practice Profiles Reports.
 She also collects and reports data regarding cancer identification, treatment, and follow-up; oversees data quality in the Cancer Registry database; and provides Cancer Registry staff with education and cross-training.

 Tom Sutton, MS